the-refinery/invitational/README.md

 The purpose of Invitational is to eliminate the tight coupling between user identity/authentication and application authorization.
 It is a common pattern in muti-user systems that in order to grant access to someone else, an existing administrator must create a user account, providing a username and password, and then grant permissions to that account.
 The administrator then needs to communicate the username and password to the individual, often via email.
 The complexity of this process is compounded in mult-account based systems where a single user might wind up with mutiple user accounts with various usernames and passwords.

-Inspired by 37Signals and their single sign on process for Basecamp, Invitational provides an intermediate layer between an identity model (i.e. User) and some entity to which authorization is given.
+Inspired by 37Signals' single sign on process for Basecamp, Invitational provides an intermediate layer between an identity model (i.e. User) and some entity to which authorization is given.
 This intermediate layer, an Invitation, represents a granted role for a given entity.
 These roles can then be leveraged by the application's functional authorization system.

 Out of the box, Invitational integrates with the CanCan gem through a custom DSL to provide an easy method of implementation of functional authorization.
 The generator adds a reference to CanCan to the application's Gemfile, and sets up an initial Ability file.